DuncanIdahoCT/seeed-mmwave-60ghz-presence/README.md

 ![Working Sensor in Action](/static/images/presence+stationary.png)

-The code is far from clean at the moment, I also flattened it completely from the source example code on the Seeed Wiki just for simplicity sake while I'm experimenting.
-And the actual hardware is even uglier than my code, but it works 100%:
+The code is far from clean at the moment, I also flattened it completely-making it all in one .ino compared to the source example code on the Seeed Wiki... just for simplicity sake... while I'm experimenting.

+The only thing worse looking than my code, is the actual project board:

 ![Project Breadboard](/static/images/Seeed%2060Ghz%20mmWave%20-%20ESP32.jpg)